My name is Angel Pittman, and I have served vulnerable populations for over eighteen years with the Cooperative Baptist Fellowship as field personnel.

 Born and raised in Kansas City, Missouri, I received my Bachelor of Science in Education from Baylor University and enjoyed my years of classroom teaching.
 For the last twenty years, I have served vulnerable children in central Texas, Detroit, and now in Miami through serving as an Educational Advocate.

-I have a twice-exceptional child and have supported parents in their special education journey for years.
-I have received my Board Certification for Advocacy in Special Education (BCASE) from The National Association of Special Education Teachers (NASET) and the American Academy of Special Education Professionals (AASEP).
+I have a twice-exceptional child and have supported parents in their special education journey for many years.
+I have Board Certification for Advocacy in Special Education (BCASE) from The National Association of Special Education Teachers (NASET) and the American Academy of Special Education Professionals (AASEP).

-On the weekends, you can find me hanging out with my amazing husband of twenty-five years, my great sons, tangled in yarn crocheting something, drinking coffee with friends, or reading a good book.
+On the weekends, you can find me hanging out with my amazing husband of twenty-five years, tangled in yarn crafting and creating, or drinking coffee reading a good book.